nzbr/proseminar/Ausarbeitung/Ausarbeitung.md

 ## Cracktros

-Up until this point, the cracker scene was primarily an american phenomenon, centered around cracking games released for the Apple II. [@kunst-code-maschine, pp. 45-46] This changed after the _Commodore 64_ was released in 1982. [@infoworld-c64] With 22 Million units sold, it long held the place of the most successful home computer.
+Up until this point, the cracker scene was primarily an American phenomenon, centered around cracking games released for the Apple II. [@kunst-code-maschine, pp. 45-46] This changed after the _Commodore 64_ was released in 1982. [@infoworld-c64] With 22 Million units sold, it long held the place of the most successful home computer.